PaulWang-Uchicago/MACS30123-Assignment-PaulWang/A1/README.md

   **Script:** [q1a_original.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q1/q1a_original.py)

 - **Pre-Compiled Version with AOT:**
-  A portion of the code is refactored into a separate function and pre-compiled ahead of time using Numba.
-This version makes use of ahead-of-time (AOT) compilation to speed up execution.
+  A portion of the code is refactored into a separate function and pre-compiled ahead-of-time using Numba to boost performance.
   **Scripts:**
   - [q1a_precompiled.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q1/q1a_precompiled.py)
   - [q1a_aot.py](https://github.com/PaulWang-Uchicago/MACS30123-Assignment-PaulWang/blob/main/A1/q1/q1a_aot.py)